 Copyright: andreypopov / 123RF Stock Photo

 What are the Common Causes of Spinal Cord Injuries?

 There are currently over 250,000 Americans living with a spinal cord injury, according to the National Spinal Cord Injury Statistical Center.
 In total, an average of roughly 20,000 new SCI cases occur each year.
 The leading causes of these spinal cord injuries are as follows:

-- Vehicle Accidents, which account for more than one-third of all cases of SCI;
+- Vehicle Accidents, which can cause whiplash and account for more than one-third of all cases of SCI;

 - Falls and Workplace Accidents contribute to nearly one-third of SCI cases;